-Chickasaw is a Western Muskogean language spoken by about 1,000 people mainly in Oklahoma in the USA, particularly in Byng and Happyland near Ada.
+Chickasaw is a Western Muskogean language spoken in south central Oklahoma in the USA, particularly in Byng and Happyland near Ada.
 In 2019 there were 50 speakers of Chickasaw.
 The majority of the speakers are over 50 years old: the younger generation are drifting towards English.
-Despite the similarities between Choctaw and Chickasaw, most Choctaw speakers find the latter unintelligible.

 During the 17th and 18th centuries Chickasaw was used as a lingua franca among all the tribes of the lower Mississippi river.
 The Chickasaw were one of the five Civilized Tribes forcibly removed to Indian Territory (now Oklahoma) in the 1830s.
 The other Civilized Tribes are the Cherokee, Choctaw, Creek and Seminole.